elissamskog/Seaweed-Market-Analysis-Indonesia/README.txt

 Filling the demand of a customer, reads the serialized NetworkX object from db.
 It adds the customer to the network object and returns batches that optimize profit.

 Operational Flow
 Adding a Location: Add a document in the Locations collection.
-Adding a Route: Add a document in the Routes collection, specifying the start and end points using location_ids.
+Adding a Route: Add a document in the Routes collection, specifying the start and end points using locations unique identifier.
 Adding a Customer: Add a document in the Customers collection.
-The system checks if a node with the customer's location_id exists in the network graph and connects the customer to this node.
+The system checks if a node with the customer's location exists in the network graph and connects the customer to this node.
-Adding a Batch: Add a document in the Batches collection, associated with a location.id.
+Adding a Batch: Add a document in the Batches collection, associated with a location identifier.

+JSON Object # uppdatera utifrån databas schemat Location Collection:
+{
+"address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
+"type": "warehouse",
+"island": Java,
+}

+Routes Collection:
+{
+"from": "warehouse.eu.stockholm",
+"to": "port.us.ny",
+"type": "shipping",
+"cost_tiers": {
+    "up_to_100kg": 200,
+    "101_to_500kg": 800,
+    "501kg_and_above": 1500
+    }
+}

+Customer Collection:
+{
+"location_id : {
+    "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
+    "type": "warehouse",
+    "island": Java,
+    },
+"quantity_required" : 100,
+"species" : "alg"
+}

+Batches Collection:
+{
+"island": "java",
+"quantity": 500,
+"weight" : 100,
+"volume" : 100,
+"species" : "alg",
+"cost" : 100
+}

 Supply Chain Management: The system uses the network graph to optimize routes and manage supply chain logistics based on the current state of batches, customer orders, and available routes.